-Holidays in the Peloponnese and an aerial view of Nafplio: tile roofs, grey stone, grand homes and a blue-green sea.
-The famous Bourtzi, Akronafplia and Palamidi castles.
-A stunning seaport town, consisting of fortresses, neoclassical buildings, old neighbourhoods, wide sidewalks and large squares.
-A town brimming with life that preserves its legends and entices you into its mystical ambience.
-It was the Venetians’ "Naples of the East" and the first capital of Greece.
+Viewed from above, Nafplio oozes romance: tile roofs, grand homes and a blue-green sea.
+The famous Bourtzi, Akronafplia and Palamidi castles add a sense of drama to this stunning seaport town, consisting of fortresses, neoclassical buildings, old neighbourhoods, wide sidewalks and large squares.
+Nafplio brims with life, preserving its legends and enticing you into its mystical ambience.
+It was the Venetians’ ‘Naples of the East’ and the first capital of Greece.

 What to do in Nafplio

-The walk along Arvanitia promenade, with its view of the Argolic Gulf, is lovely and romantic.
+The walk along Arvanitia promenade, with its view of the Argolic Gulf, is Nafplio at its most romantic.
 You’ll begin at the waterfront and end up, after about 1km, at Arvanitias Square.
-The whole time, you’ll be walking beneath the rock of Akronafplio and you’ll also come across the pretty little chapel of Panagia ths Spilia (Virgin Mary of the Cave), the Santa Maria Grotta of the Venetians.
+The whole time, you’ll be walking beneath the rock of Akronafplio and you’ll also come across the pretty little chapel of Panagia tis Spilia (Virgin Mary of the Cave), the Santa Maria Grotta of the Venetians.

 Iconic buildings of a more recent history

 At the epicentre of Nafplio’s old town is Syntagma Square, surrounded by historic buildings – Trianon, the Archaeological Museum and the National Bank of Greece, built in the 1930s.
-On the nearby streets you’ll witness the modern history of Greece; the Hellenic Parliament (Vouli ton Ellinon), the church of Agios Spyridonas (outside of which Ioannis Capodistrias was murdered in 1831) and across from that, the only Turkish bath in town.
+On the nearby streets, you’ll witness the modern history of Greece: the Hellenic Parliament (Vouli ton Ellinon), the church of Agios Spyridonas (outside of which Ioannis Capodistrias, Greece’s first prime minister, was murdered in 1831) and across from that, the only Turkish bath in town.
 Two other squares, Agios Georgios and Trion Navarhon, also have several interesting monuments and grand mansions worth seeing.

-As one of the most popular destinations in Greece, Nafplio’s accommodation is plentiful; boutique hotels in modern buildings, traditional guest houses and grand mansions from another era.
+As one of the most popular Athenian weekend escapes, Nafplio’s accommodation is plentiful: boutique hotels in modern buildings, traditional guest houses and grand mansions from another era.
 You’ll find both traditional and creative Greek cuisine at the tavernas and restaurants around town, as well as dozens of coffee shops and bars.

 Hidden gems of Nafplio